-However, as much as you love your partner, there’s still a way you like them to see you – as prudent, smart, reliable and you probably don’t want anything to spoil your rep. Still, it is important to bring everything to the table.
+However, as much as you love your partner, there’s still a way you like them to see you – as prudent, smart, and reliable and you probably don’t want anything to spoil your rep. Still, it is important to bring everything to the table.
 For example, if you tell your partner you only owe 50k when you owe 100k, it will cause a problem in your relationship.
 So even though you don’t want to be seen as a debtor, it is better to be truthful about past money mistakes.

 Handling Money in your Relationship

 There’s no one way to teach money management to couples.
 What is important is communication and striving to remove any form of awkwardness.

 Awkwardness is usually a problem caused by ego and past experiences, where you’re thinking more about your image and what the other person is thinking about you.
 First, remove the awkwardness.

 Learn how to ask the right questions and use the right keywords like “I will not judge”, “You can tell me anything”, and “I am not trying to escape”.
 These make your partner comfortable and will encourage more openness.

 - Joint account – Here, you put most of your income together and plan on how it is disbursed or used.
 A pro of this is that it allows you to put your portfolio together instead of trying to do it all on your own.
 You can also have a joint account and then allocate funds for individual needs.